Share via

 This set of images shows Jira tickets created and approved for the control (i) to grant or deny access to sensitive data and/or encryption keys.
 This image is demonstrating that a request has created in Jira to get Sam Daily approval for Encryption Keys on the systems backend environment.
 This is done as the next step where written authorization has been gained.

-Jira approval ticket.
+Jira approval request for encryption keys ticket.

 This shows that the request to give Sam Daily access has been approved by Jon Smith a person from management.
 (Please note approval must come from someone with sufficient authority to allow the change request, it cannot be another developer).

-Process flow chart.
+Process flow chart with status.

 The previous shows a workflow in Jira for this process.
 Note that nothing can be added as Done unless it has been through the approval process which is automated and therefore cannot be bypassed.